lugerlakes/agricultural_demand_forecast/README.md

 ## 7. Detailed Analysis
 ---
 ### **Model Construction & Validation**
-The final solution is the **GBR Core Model**.
+The final solution is the GBR Core Model, as its validation proved it to be the most financially sound.

-- Model: A GradientBoostingRegressor was chosen for its high performance in handling seasonality and complex interactions across 1,000 time series.
+- **Model**: A GradientBoostingRegressor was chosen for its high performance in handling seasonality and complex interactions across 1,000+ time series.

-- Precision (WAPE): We used WAPE (Weighted Absolute Percentage Error) as the primary technical metric.
+- **Precision (WAPE)**: We used WAPE (Weighted Absolute Percentage Error) as the primary technical metric.
 On 2023 data, our GBR model was 6.31% more accurate than the client's model_actual.

-- Forecast Window (12 Months): A 12-month window (all of 2024) was selected to allow for strategic planning around the strong annual seasonality of agricultural products.
+- **Forecast Window (12 Months)**: A 12-month window (all of 2024) was selected to allow for strategic planning around the strong annual seasonality of agricultural products.

-**Measuring Economic Benefit ($) - The Core Finding**

-As shown in Section 3, the key validation was an Economic Backtest.
-This simulation proved that the complex risk model (GPD) was a failure, as the data's extreme outliers meant the cost to cover all risk ($26.32B in waste) was far greater than the risk itself ($3.15B in lost sales).

-The backtest proved that simply replacing the model_actual with our more precise GBR Base Model was the optimal path, unlocking $610M in net benefit by finding a better balance between waste and lost sales.
+- **Economic Benefit ($) - The Core Finding:** As shown in Section 3, the key validation was an Economic Backtest.
+This simulation proved that the complex risk model (GPD/Heuristics) was a failure, as the data's extreme outliers meant the cost to cover all risk ($26.32B in waste) was far greater than the risk itself ( $3.15Bin lost sales).
+The backtest proved that simply replacing themodel\_actual\ with our more precise GBR Base Model was the optimal path, unlocking $610M in net benefit.

 ### **Production Methodology (MLOps)**
-We propose the following deployment and monitoring (MLOps) framework:
+We propose the following deployment and monitoring (MLOps) framework for the winning GBR model:

 #### **Phase 1: Shadow Mode Deployment**
 - Action: For the first month, the GBR pipeline runs in parallel with the model_actual.
 Its results are logged but not used for purchasing.
 - Purpose: To validate that the live model's performance (WAPE) matches the backtest results without operational risk.

 #### **Phase 2: Canary Deployment**
 - Action: In month two, the GBR model's recommendations are used for a limited group of products (e.g., 10% of SKUs).
 - Purpose: To verify the real-world impact on inventory levels and costs.

 #### **Phase 3: Continuous Monitoring & Maintenance**:
 - Performance Monitoring (Model Drift): WAPE is tracked monthly.
 If the error rate climbs, an alert is triggered for review.
 - Data Monitoring (Data Drift): Alerts are set to detect if input data (like precio_promedio) changes suddenly.

-- Retraining Plan: The Core Model (GBR) is automatically retrained monthly with the latest sales data (as built in notebook 03) to keep the forecast relevant.
+- Retraining Plan: The Core Model (GBR) is automatically retrained monthly with the latest sales data (as built in 03-model_inference.ipynb) to keep the forecast relevant.